aiven/devportal/docs/platform/howto/create_authentication_token.rst

 2. Click the user icon in the top-right corner of the page.

-3. Click **Authentication** and scroll down to *Authentication tokens*.
+3. Click **Authentication** tab and scroll down to *Authentication tokens*.

-4. Click **Generate token**.
+4. Click the **Generate token** button.

-5. Enter a description and a time limit for the token.
+5. Enter a description (optional) and a time limit (optional) for the token.
 Leave the *Max age hours* field empty if you do not want the token to expire.

 6. Click **Generate token**.